camelinaction/camelinaction2/chapter10/contract-first/ReadMe.md

 chapter10 - contract-first
 --------------------------

-Web Service development using contract-first style.
+SOAP Web Service development using contract-first style.

-### 10.4.2 Using a contract-first approach
+### Using a contract-first approach

 You can try this example by running the following Maven goal: